Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Experiments

 \section{Experiments}

 In this section, we will perform several experiments with both algorithms.
 We will check the scaling of the number of steps needed to normalize the tensor network, considering one step each time we have to partially normalize because we have found an infinity or zero in the partial norms.
 We tested for the TT layer and the TT matrix layer with $N$ nodes, uniform physical dimensions $p$ and bond dimensions $b$.
-We use a value of $1$ for the mean and a value of $0.5$ for the standard deviation.
+For FTNR, we use a Gaussian initialization with mean $1$ and standard deviation $0.5$.
+For LTNR, we use the absolute value of that Gaussian initialization so that the entries are nonnegative.
 We choose $F=p^{N}$.
-For the TT layer, this is the number of elements we have, and for the TT-matrix layer, it is its square root, a number we take for convergence purposes.
-Our tolerance range is $(10^{-3}F ,10^{3}F)$.
+For the TT-matrix layer, this has the same scaling as the square root of the number of entries, while for the TT layer it coincides with the number of entries and should therefore be interpreted as a heuristic target rather than the canonical Frobenius scaling $O(\sqrt{p^N})$.
+Our tolerance range for the total target is $(10^{-3}F ,10^{3}F)$.

 We first test the performance of the normalization with the Frobenius norm.
 First, we check the number of steps versus the number $N$ of the nodes of the tensor network, from $2$ to $34$, for different values of $p$ with $b=12$ in Fig. \ref{fig:StepsFrob}.
 Then, we check the number of steps against $p$ for the same value of $N=25$ and $b=10$ in Fig. \ref{fig:Steps2Frob}.
 Finally, we check the number of steps against $b$ with the same value of $N=25$ and $p=15$ in Fig. \ref{fig:Steps3Frob}.